ISpy (Kyle song)

 "iSpy" is a song by American rapper Kyle featuring fellow American rapper Lil Yachty.
 It was released on December 2, 2016, by Indie-Pop (independently popular) and Atlantic Records.
 It is the lead single from Kyle's debut studio album Light of Mine (2018).
-The song was produced by Naz, SuperDuperBrick, and Lege Kale.
+The song was produced by Naz, Chico Jay, SuperDuperBrick, and Lege Kale.

 Background

 In an interview for website Genius, Kyle talked about the creation process behind the song:

 The making of "iSpy" it was super casual.
 It was me and Ayo [now known as Naz] in the studio.
 We just wanted to make some feel-good shit.
 I just had this little piano and started playing bomp bomp bomp—very badly, though, 'cause I’m not that raw.
 And then Ayo replayed it and made it saucy.

 The official remix, which features American rapper Kodak Black, was released on June 9, 2017, with some slightly altered lyrics "to shout out Kodak and [to] talk about the original single".